xyproto/vt100/README.md

 * Can detect letters, arrow keys and space.
 F12 and similar keys are not supported (they are supported by vt220).
 * Resizing the terminal when using the Canvas struct may cause artifacts, for a brief moment.
-* There is a bug with how characters are placed and/or read from the Canvas struct.

 ### General info